gdubrg/Home-Station-with-raspberry/README.md

 * **Weather Forecast** (4 days)

 ### Graphical User Interface
-The user interface is designed to be displayed in a 5'' touch screen monitor connected to the *Raspberry* board.
+A graphical user interface is used to clearly display all values and it is designed to be displayed in touch screen monitor connected to the
+*Raspberry* board.
 An example of the interface is the following:

 <p align="center">